 A direct comparison between mid-tropospheric CH4 fields retrieved from Metop-A and Metop-B (v9.1) yields a global difference of $-3.43 \pm 7.39$ ppb.
-Figure 8 shows the seasonal maps (3 month average) of mid-tropospheric CH4 retrieved from Metop-A and Metop-B, as well as the difference between the two and the associated standard deviation, over the time period 2014-2020.
+Figure 9 shows the seasonal maps (3 month average) of mid-tropospheric CH4 retrieved from Metop-A and Metop-B. Figure 10 shows the difference between the two and the associated standard deviation, over the time period 2014-2020.
 The Metop-A and -B derived fields are close to each other.
 However, a small but positive bias at latitude higher than 60 degrees can be observed on the map.
 These biases appear to be constant throughout the year.

+Figure 9: Seasonal maps (3 month average) of mid-tropospheric CH4 as retrieved from Metop-A (left) and Metop-B (right), averaged over 2014-2021.

-Figure 8: Seasonal maps (3 month average) of mid-tropospheric CH4 as retrieved from Metop-A (1st column), Metop-B (2nd column), and mean (3rd column) and standard deviation (4th column) of the difference between Metop-A and Metop-B, averaged over 2014-2020.
+Figure 10: Seasonal maps (3 month average) of mid-tropospheric CH4: Mean (left) and standard deviation (right) of the difference between Metop-A and Metop-B, averaged over 2014-2021.